Open archaeology, open source?

 1 Introduction

-The relationship between open science and open source is complicated by rhetorical claims that have a questionable connection to how academics actually do open source.
+More than decade on, we are in a position to ask whether this hopeful early rhetoric of open archaeology has been borne out in actually existing open-source research software engineering in the field.
 Does academic open source actually make research processes more transparent and improve research outcomes?
 Is it actually boosting efficiency by establishing a common store of knowledge and productive code?
 Is it actually helping to foster new globe-spanning connections and lead to novel research trajectories that would not otherwise come to pass?
-Basically, is there more to it than just uploading code and data files to the internet?
+In other words, is there more to ‘open archaeology’ than just uploading text files to the internet?

-Despite hopeful aspirations espoused by open archaeology advocates (see Kansa, Whitcher Kansa, and Arbuckle 2014; Kintigh et al. 2015), these outcomes are not a given.
-As per Nguyễn and Rampin (2022), Pownall et al. (2023) and Leonelli (2023) we believe that these outcomes only actually arise in contexts where participants adhere to and are motivated by warrants, professional norms, and governance strategies that encourage these results.
-However, practical circumstances and systemic value regimes that frame what it means to work as an archaeologist presently inhibit the potential for radical transformation, even among open science’s most ardent supporters.
+The aspirations of open archaeology’s early proponents (e.g. Kansa, Whitcher Kansa, and Arbuckle 2014; Kintigh et al. 2015) were tempered by notes of caution that “the reward structures in academic and professional archaeology do little to incentivise participation in Open Archaeology” Limp, Kansa, and Kansa (2011).
+Following recent work by Nguyễn and Rampin (2022), Pownall et al. (2023) and Leonelli (2023), we believe that the outcomes listed above indeed only arise in contexts where there are organization structures, governance strategies, and professional norms that encourage them.
+Thus practical circumstances and systemic value regimes that frame what it means to work as an archaeologist presently inhibit the potential for radical transformation, even among open science’s most ardent supporters.

 There is no question that archaeologists are prolific software developers (Batist and Roe 2023).
 But beyond simply making their code available on the web, do archaeologists also implement social strategies to advance open source ideals?
 Does archaeological open source actually help achieve greater transparency, sustainability, and community participation?
 And if not, what does it actually achieve?

-This article presents a survey of archaeological software development with two goals in mind:
+This article presents a survey of open source archaeological software development with two goals in mind:

 1. we identify what kinds of software archaeologists are making; and